 You have a choice between backpack or duffel bag carry, and extra carrying comfort for your back thanks to its innovative strap system and detachable sternum strap.
 And its black, waterproof material is every bit sleek and modern as it is durable and tough.
 There is a reason why most Broke Backpacker staff swear by this backpack.

-A Suitcase: Nomatic Carry-On Pro
+Best Suitcase For Indonesia: Nomatic Carry-On Pro

 Backpacks not your thing?
 That’s ok.
 Our friends at Nomatic are back again with a great alternative to their badass Travel Bag; the Nomatic Carry-On Pro.